The Foundation (Canadian TV series)

-The Foundation is a Canadian television sitcom, airing on Showcase in the 2009-10 television season.
+The Foundation is a Canadian television sitcom, which aired on Showcase in 2009.

 Created and produced by Michael Dowse, the show stars Mike Wilmot as Michael Valmont-Selkirk, the crooked and corrupt director of a philanthropic foundation.
 The cast also includes Martin Sims, Rebecca Northan, Yvan Ponton, Paul Spence, Michael Sinelnikoff and Martha Burns.

+The series premiered September 13, 2009.